chubbymaggie/fast/README.md

 # fast -- Flattening Abstract Syntax Trees

-This software produces a binary representation of code structures in fasts so that it is more efficient to load them to and save them from memory, avoiding re-parsing altogether.
+This tool produces a binary representation of code structures in abstract syntax trees (ASTs) so that it is more efficient to load them to and save them from memory, avoiding re-parsing altogether.

 ## Dependencies

 The current implementation is based on protobuf and flatbuffers, as well as srcML, which parses code to XML.

 To get it working, you will need to have the following installed: